spacetelescope/jdaviz/docs/imviz/displayimages.rst

 ========

-Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two images.
+Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two or more images, as long as they are linked.
 This can be done by selecting the :guilabel:`hammer and screwdriver` icon and then clicking the :guilabel:`right arrow` icon.
 You can also blink by selecting the "b" key on your keyboard.

 Contrast/Bias
 =============